ensdomains/governance-docs/README.md

 ---
 description: >-
   The ENS DAO is a DAO that governs the ENS protocol.
-Here you will findimportant links and resources related to understanding and participating in the governance of ENS.
+Here you will find important links and resources related to understanding and participating in the governance of ENS.
 ---